ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 .. note::

-    Deduplicating data found via :mod:`esmvalcore.io.intake_esgf` data sources and the :mod:`esmvalcore.local` data sources has not yet been implemented.
+    Deduplicating data found via :mod:`esmvalcore.io.intake_esgf` data sources and the :mod:`esmvalcore.io.local` data sources has not yet been implemented.
     Therefore it is recommended not to use the configuration option ``search_data: complete`` when using both data sources for the same project.
     The ``search_data: quick`` option can be safely used.